-We continue to use a community development approach when providing community legal education.
+Villamanta lawyers continue to use a community development approach when providing Community Legal Education.
 Sessions are delivered in a way that makes sure that people who have a disability can participate to identify and discuss issues of importance to them.
 This also provides Villamanta with valuable input about issues that are affecting people who have a disability, to inform our casework and policy and law reform work.
-Using the community development approach to community legal education empowers people to work for positive social change on both a personal and a community level.
-A variety of topics is often discussed during each session.
+The community development approach also empowers people to work for positive social change on both a personal and a community level.
+We often discuss a variety of topics during each session.
 Community Legal Education sessions, like all of Villamanta's work, are based on a Human Rights foundation.
 The training we provide looks at issues, such as Duty of Care/Dignity of Risk, from the perspective of people who have a disability.

-We also distributed material to numerous community organisations and a number of disability expos and conferences, informing them about Villamanta's various services, including education and training.
+During the year we also distributed material to numerous community organisations and a number of disability expos and conferences, informing them about Villamanta's various services, including education and training.